 For students who have a valid Illinois LPN license, there is a different pathway from our traditional nursing pathway to become a RN.
 The Licensed Practical Nurse (LPN) will take NURS 170, a course that assists him or her in the role changes necessary for transition to the Associate Degree Nursing (ADN) curriculum at JJC.
 After completion of the transition course, the student will continue the last two semesters of the RN preparation curriculum at JJC.

-The program combines traditional classroom experiences, in-class high-fidelity simulations, and online courses with clinical experiences in health facilities throughout the community.
-A student who completes the program is awarded an Associate in Applied Science degree and is eligible to write the National Council Licensure Examination for Registered Nurses (N.C.L.E.X.) for registration as an R.N. in Illinois.
+The program combines traditional and online classroom experiences, high-fidelity simulations, and clinical experiences in health facilities throughout the community.
+A LPN who completes the 3-semester pathway is awarded an Associate in Applied Science (AAS) degree and is eligible for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) for registration as an RN in Illinois.

-Prerequisite: Must be a licensed LPN in the State of Illinois and be accepted into the LPN Transition program and have taken BIO 250 , ENG 101 , and PSYC 101 with a grade “C” or better.
+Prerequisites: Must be a licensed LPN in the state of Illinois and be accepted into the LPN Transition pathway.
+Students must have completed BIO 250 (Anatomy & Physiology I), ENG 101 (Rhetoric), and PSYC 101 (General Psychology) with a grade of “C” or better.

-- Must take SOC 290 prior to or concurrent with NURS 260.
+- Must take SOC 290 (Cultural Diversity) prior to or concurrently with NURS 260

 What Will I Learn?